-- 1. Apply the coordinate system to develop geometric models. - 2.
+- 1. Illustrate the coordinate system for the development of geometric models. - 2.
 Develop and manipulate the curves and surfaces using parametric equations. - 3.
 Demonstrate and manipulate the solid models using different modeling approaches. - 4.
 Implement the transformation and projection over the geometric model. - 5.
 Determine the neutral file formats over 2D wireframe models.